Lanrayy/tip-calculator-app/README-template.md

-# Frontend Mentor - Tip calculator app solution
+# Frontend Mentor - Tip calculator App

 This is a solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.